ebaah46/aps/README.md

  + Electical shock
  + and more.

- The estimated time for the closest paramedic unit to reach your locality is then scheduled as a countdown on your screen while some tips related to the accident are adviced.
+ The estimated time for the closest paramedic unit to reach your locality is then scheduled as a countdown on your screen while some tips related to the accident are displayed on the screen.

 ## Prerequisites